-There are multiple methods that can be used for disposing of the used latex paint cans.
+There are multiple methods that can be used for disposing of the used latex paint cans and plastic buckets.

 The most significant thing that needs to be considered while disposing of the latex paint cans is to know about the rules and regulations in your locality related to recycling of used latex paint cans.